9 Clouds Automotive Marketing Blog

 Too many businesses today are built on brittle systems.
 If you work with a CRM tool or website builder that is closed, meaning it doesn't integrate with other tools, you are built on a brittle system.
 If the company that creates that software goes out of business or is acquired, you may be out of luck.
 If the competitors create a better product, your tool will not improve because you are chained to the pace of innovation of the single system you are working on.

 This is the definition of a cheap, flexible system with a large number of participants.
-As websites and design tastes change, the platform changes with it.
+As websites and design taste changes, the platform changes with it.
 The innovation of WordPress is not limited to the innovation that Automattic, the company that designed and helps maintain WordPress, pursues but rather the innovation of everyone using it.

 If I wanted my debut album to survive, I shouldn't have put my music on a closed website like mp3.com.
 I should have transferred it to an open and flexible system, like WordPress site or even YouTube.
 There it would be easier to find, easier to use and more likely to survive as technology changes.